neo Rename - Simple handling, powerful features.

 SEO-friendly 301 redirects

-The renamer optionally creates redirects to the new image URLs automatically to preserve SEO ranking.
+The Renamer optionally creates redirects to the new image URLs automatically to preserve SEO ranking.

 - Table view of all 301 redirects